-The Series 40 Bonds are subject to redemption prior to their maturity, at the option of the Agency, either in whole or in part on any date on or after January 1, 2028 at a price of par, plus accrued interest (except the Series 40 PAC Bonds which will be redeemed at a premium as described below).
+The Series 41 Bonds are subject to redemption prior to their maturity, at the option of the Agency, either in whole or in part on any date on or after July 1, 2028 at a price of par, plus accrued interest.

-Any such optional redemption shall be from any moneys on hand held for the credit of the Optional Redemption Account on or before the date fixed for redemption, including, without limitation, the proceeds of any Refunding Bonds issued pursuant to the Trust Agreement, upon receipt of an Officer's Certificate as provided in the Trust Agreement, in such manner as the Agency in its discretion may determine, and upon notice as provided in the Trust Agreement at a Redemption Price equal to the principal amount of the Series 40 Bonds to be redeemed, plus accrued interest to the redemption date (except that the Series 40 PAC Bonds will be redeemed at the principal amount thereof to be redeemed plus accrued interest to the date fixed for redemption, plus a premium that maintains the same yield to the optional redemption date as the initial reoffering price thereof, calculated based on the assumption that the Series 40 PAC Bonds are redeemed in each semiannual period such that the amount outstanding following each such redemption equals the related Series 40 PAC Bonds Outstanding Amounts as set forth in the Target Outstanding PAC Amount in "REDEMPTION OF SERIES 40 BONDS - Series 40 PAC Bonds" below).
+Any such optional redemption shall be from any moneys on hand held for the credit of the Optional Redemption Account on or before the date fixed for redemption, including, without limitation, the proceeds of any Refunding Bonds issued pursuant to the Trust Agreement, upon receipt of an Officer's Certificate as provided in the Trust Agreement, in such manner as the Agency in its discretion may determine, and upon notice as provided in the Trust Agreement at a Redemption Price equal to the principal amount of the Series 41 Bonds to be redeemed, plus accrued interest to the redemption date.